Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

     - Click the [Copy] button.

     - Change to your Actindo instance and insert the API key in the *Checkout API key* field.
-For detailed information, see [Configure Adyen connection](02_ManageAdyenConnection.md#configure-adyen-connection).

         ![Checkout API key](../../Assets/Screenshots/Adyen/Integration/AdyenCheckoutAPIkey.png "[Checkout API key]")